 Which football team do you support?

 West Ham United.
-I started following them when I was five and since then we haven’t won a major trophy.
-Boo!!!
-When I lived down south I used to have a season ticket, but now I’m restricted to away games in the north.
+I started following them when I was five and it has been a rollercoaster ride ever since.
+I used to have a season ticket, but now I’m restricted to the occasional visit south and away games in the north.

 When I’m not watching West Ham, I try and catch Sutton United when they are in Yorkshire, plus I do occasionally go to random non-league games.
 Sometimes going to grassroots football is much more fun than the top level stuff.
 It’s much easier to get a pie.
 So keep an eye out for me at lower league grounds on a Saturday afternoon or midweek evening.